 4 August 2022

-At present both sanctuaries which Born Free places animals at in South Africa, Shamwari and Panthera, are full to capacity and simply do not have the space for one more lion.
-Animanatura in Italy had space available immediately, which meant we could relocate Simba without delay.
+At present both sanctuaries which Born Free places animals at in South Africa, Shamwari and partner sanctuary Panthera Africa, are full to capacity and simply do not have the space for one more lion.
+Animanatura in Italy, have significant experience in caring for rescued big cats and had space available immediately, which meant we could relocate Simba without delay.
 We felt that a sanctuary located in the Italian Semproniano hills, which has year round warm weather and hot summers with enclosures that include ample space to roam was an excellent option for Simba.

 We hope that Simba will eventually have a companion.
 Simba’s new enclosure will be designed in such a way that it can be divided into two spaces.
 This means that in time, if we help a suitable companion we can conduct a safe and monitored introduction of one or more lions to Simba.

 If lions are under threat, why don’t we let Simba breed with a rescued lioness?

 Every animal within a sanctuary setting occupies valuable space.
 We want every space possible to go to an animal in desperate need of a better life and settings.
 If we allowed our rescued animals to breed, this would reduce the number of future animals we are able to help, and since we do not deem captive-reared lions releasable (see above) this would not benefit wild lion populations.

 If Simba is safe at the sanctuary, why are we still raising funds for his care?